-Eating or drinking something forgetfully (see aforementioned definition).

-Eating what is between the teeth if it is less than the size of a chickpea tasting the leftover traces of medicine in the mouth or throat chewing on a sesame seed without swallowing it, if its taste doesn't reach the throat.
+Eating or drinking something forgetfully.
+Eating what is between the teeth if it is less than the size of a chickpea, tasting the leftover traces of medicine in the mouth or throat, or chewing on a sesame seed without swallowing it, if its taste doesn't reach the throat.